top of page

 How old do you have to be?

-The minimum age to participate in living history events is 16 years old.
+The minimum age to participate as a performer in our living history events is 16 years old.
 Participants age 12 and up may participate if they audition to be a drummer, fifer, or bugler.
-Younger children whose parents are participating in a civilian roll may be permitted, subject to approval from program staff.
+Participants 14 and up may participate as soldiers on a case-by-case basis.
+All performers ages 12-15 must have a parent or guardian participating with them.
+Younger children under 12 whose parents are participating in a civilian roll may be permitted, subject to approval from program staff.

 O